What to do in Madeira

 • Machico - the main beach resort in Madeira with a beautiful sandy beach right in the centre, the sand is imported from the Portuguese mainland and Morocco.

-• Calheta - a resort in the south of the island with a man-made beach protected by a stone wall from the waves, the sand is imported from Western Sahara
+• Calheta - a resort in the south of the island with a man-made beach protected from the waves by a stone wall, the sand is imported from Western Sahara

 • Prainha - the only beach in Madeira with original natural fine sand from lava